Arzanico/nfScraping/README.md

 ## nfScraping
-This is a sample proyect of a recursive web scraping.
+This is a sample proyect of a recursive **web scraping**.
+>This is only a sample, full scraping take a few hours to complete.

-All de datas was scraped using three libraries :
+All de datas was extracted using three libraries :
   - Requests
   - BeautifulSoup
   - Re